 Most people will recover by resting and drinking plenty of fluids.
 Oral rehydration solutions are the best option to help replace fluids and electrolytes.
 These can be found in most drugstores.
 Severe dehydration may require IV fluids in a hospital but this is a rare complication in the United States.

 Antibiotics are not effective against viruses.
 There are no antiviral medications or vaccines used to fight or prevent this infection.

 To help reduce your chance of getting or passing noroviruses take the following steps: Wash your hands

 thoroughly with soap and water:

 After using the bathroomAfter changing diapersBefore preparing or eating food.If you are caring for someone who is infected, make sure the person thoroughly washes his or her hands.If you are ill or caring for someone who is ill, immediately clean and disinfect contaminated surfaces using bleach cleaner.
 Remove and wash soiled linens.
 Use hot water and soap.Wash fruits and vegetables.Cook oysters and clams before eating them.Do not prepare food if you have symptoms.
-Wait three days after you have recovered before handling food again.Throw away contaminated food.If you are sick, do not attend work until symptoms have passed.
+The virus may continue to be in your stool for up to 3 days after your diarrhea has resolved.
+Wait 3 days after you have recovered before handling food again.Throw away contaminated food.If you are sick, do not attend work until symptoms have passed.

 Norovirus.
 Centers for Disease Control and Prevention website.
 Available at: